Back Home Next

 Do you edit imperfections out of your pictures?

 Sometimes I do, but it isn't because I want to deceive my customers.
 I am a perfectionist and I hate to produce a picture that looks imperfect.
-Whether or not I edit defects out of the pictures, I always give an accurate description of defects on the site.
-However, I am aware that if I didn't edit out the defects, it would give my customers an idea of what the defects look like.
-But it is very hard to ignore my perfectionist nature when I am fixing up a picture.
-I edit out defects on some pictures, but on others I don't bother.
-Usually I don't.
+Whether or not I edit defects out of the pictures, I always give an accurate description of the defects on the bead's page.
+However, I am aware that if I didn't edit out the defects, it would give my customers a better idea of what the defects look like.
+Most pictures are not edited in that way.

 Most of the fixing up that I do to a picture – cropping, brightening, adding contrast, etc. – is to make the pictures look more accurate.
-The pictures that come right out of the camera are often too dark and dull.
+The pictures that come right out of the camera are often too colorful, making the beads look better than they are.

 Can you sell me beads in smaller quantities, such as 5 beads of each style?